wkhere/stackless/Doc/library/urllib.request.rst

    the default installed global :class:`OpenerDirector` uses :class:`UnknownHandler` to ensure this never happens).

+   In addition, default installed :class:`ProxyHandler` makes sure the requests are handled through the proxy when they are set.

    The legacy ``urllib.urlopen`` function from Python 2.6 and earlier has been discontinued; :func:`urlopen` corresponds to the old ``urllib2.urlopen``.
    Proxy handling, which was done by passing a dictionary parameter to ``urllib.urlopen``, can be obtained by using :class:`ProxyHandler` objects.

+   .. versionchanged:: 3.2
+      *cafile* and *capath* were added.

+   .. versionchanged:: 3.2
+      HTTPS virtual hosts are now supported if possible (that is, if :data:`ssl.HAS_SNI` is true).

+   .. versionadded:: 3.2
+      *data* can be an iterable object.

 .. function:: install_opener(opener)